 PURPOSE OF AGAPE BHAVAN

-– To give awareness to the parents regarding the care and remedial measures to prevent disability.
+– To raise awareness among parents about preventive care and remedial measures to avoid disabilities.

-– To serve as a vocational training institute for the differently abled.
+– To function as a vocational training institute for individuals with disabilities.

 ACTIVITIES AT THE AGAPE BHAVAN

-The Agape Bhavan is a regional centre for all Self-Help Groups fostered by Kottayam Social Service Society to gather, attend seminars and other training programmes.
-The Self-Help Group members join various income generation activities and achieve additional income for their economic stability, through the training imparted here.
-The regional centre has separate office rooms for administration.
+Agape Bhavan functions as a regional center for all Self-Help Groups supported by Kottayam Social Service Society to assemble, engage in seminars, and other training programs.
+The members of the Self-Help Group take part in diverse income generation activities and gain supplementary income for their economic stability through the training provided in this institution.
+The regional center has dedicated office spaces for administrative functions.

-Besides physical training, different vocational trainings are also arranged for their economic stability of the students.
-The vocational training includes Book Production, paper bag making, screen printing, cover making and binding unit functions in this centre.
+Besides physical training, various vocational trainings are organized to ensure the economic stability of the students.
+This centre offers vocational training in book production, paper bag making, screen printing, cover making, and binding unit.